flynnoct/chatgpt-telegram-bot/README.md

 - **ChatGPT temperature** is now supported!
 You can set the temperature in configuration to customize the creativity of ChatGPT reply.
 - A better **logging system** is provided for debugging purposes.
 - A better-organized config structure is provided.
 You should go through the [config doc](./docs/config_file.md) and modify the config file.
 We have temporarily removed the `config.py` configuration script.
 - Model selection ability is added.
 You can now choose the model you want to use in the config file.
-The bot can be powered by GPT-4 if you have access.
+The Bot can be powered by GPT-4 if you have access.

 ## 🐱 Introduction